microsoft/debug-adapter-protocol/specification.md

     threadId: number;

     /**
-     * If 'allThreadsContinued' is true, a debug adapter can announce that all
+     * If `allThreadsContinued` is true, a debug adapter can announce that all
      * threads have continued.
      */
     allThreadsContinued?: boolean;